jessepav/lacygoill-wiki-backup/vim/debug.md

     prof start /tmp/log | prof! func Func | so /tmp/vim.vim
     profd func Func

+# How to debug an autocmd which is fired when Vim quits?  (i.e. I don't have the time to read the error message)

+Start Vim with `-V15/tmp/log`.
+Then read the log.

+##
 # Startup
 ## What are the locations from which Vim sources files when I start it with `$ vim -Nu NORC`?